 For real estate agents who are also Realtors (all Realtors are licensed real estate agents, but not all real estate agents are Realtors—members of the National Association of Realtors), there’s an online service named NARRPR—short for National Association of Realtors’ Realtor Property Resource.
 This ties into all the MLS systems in the United States and contains information that isn’t found on most MLS systems.
 This includes demographics in an area, economic conditions and employment figures, flood zone maps and “heat maps” of real estate activity, and more.
 Further, NARRPR has nearly a dozen built-in customizable reports designed for buyers and for sellers.
 It will calculate the estimated value of a property—similar to Zillow or Redfin—but with greater deal and more customization options.

-There are a number of helpful tools, particularly for non-agents and those without access to the MLS.
+There are a number of helpful tools for agents specially when they are starting Brokerage, particularly for non-agents and those without access to the MLS.
 Note: Some require payment, usually a monthly subscription fee, either for the basic service or for enhanced services.

 First, though, there’s Google.
 Plug in an address and you may uncover past rental or sales information, zoning code violations, information on the owners, and other useful data.
 Equally valuable is Google Maps: Street View.
 Street View consists of linked photographs of most communities in the United States as viewed by specially-equipped vehicles that have driven those streets.
 A user can view a specific property.
 Further, the user can modify the view to show the houses of neighbors, or even to “drive” the streets to inspect the neighborhood.
 One slight drawback: In more populated areas, the photos are likely to be only a year or two old.
 In less populated areas, the photos may be older and, thus, somewhat out of date.
 Nevertheless, Google Maps is an extremely helpful tool.